TempestNetworks/zephyr-rp-docs/pages/gangs/vendor-rules.md

 **🧨 Vendor Robberies & Decs**

 * Robbing at vendors is permitted — but only with **valid roleplay beforehand**
-* You can **declare on a vendor holder regardless of their tier**, as long as there is appropriate declaration, all KOS rules are followed and the initiating org has proof of what the vendor contains.&#x20;
+* You can **declare on a vendor holder regardless of their tier**, as long as there is appropriate declaration, all KOS rules are followed and the initiating org has proof of what the vendor contains.
 * Organisations are expected to maintain a level of discretion and respect when it comes to vendor access.
 Publicly sharing the location of another crew’s vendor (e.g. posting it on Birdy or shouting it out in public) is **strictly not allowed**.
 * Vendor information should be kept **private** — baiting other crews by exposing their supply spots will be treated as a serious breach of conduct.
 * Once declared, the vendor holder has full rights to **defend, retaliate, or request mediation**